 Would it be logos, serial numbers or datamatrix codes, laser marking medical devices is done without touching the part, enabling identifications on hard-to-reach areas.
-Our Fibre, Hybrid and Green laser sources easily answer your medical device and surgical tool identification requirements.
+Our Fibre, MOPA, Hybrid and Green laser sources easily answer your medical device and surgical tool identification requirements.

 The Impact dot peen station provides quick and deep identification of surgical instruments, medical devices and tools.
 The succession of impacts precisely marks the part with a highly durable code or text.

 We recommend the use of an Impact m or eZ m (electromagnetic versions) to control the strength and precision of the marking stylus perfectly.
+It ensures deep marking without compromising the surface integrity of the device, ideal for medical device traceability.

 The Medical Device Regulation (MDR) is a regulatory framework implemented by the European Union to ensure the safety, quality, and performance of medical devices.